 To enhance the gua areas ruled by water, add one or two of the following items:

 - Artwork depicting water scenes

 - The color purple

-Using the Elements Earth, Wind, Water and Fire
+The Elements of Earth, Wind, Water, and Fire

 While there isn't a set of elements in eastern or western philosophy that contain earth, wind, water, and fire, this grouping most closely corresponds to the classical elements.
 However, although wind is not a specific element in feng shui, it does play an important role in the practice of this form of energy work.